Marcel Demers: Operation Player

 On March 26, 2009, Demers would be caught up in Operation Player which saw the arrest of eleven people after hitman Gerald Gallant became a Crown informant.
 Gallant had been employed by the Dark Circle and had also been employed to do jobs by the Rock Machine.
 During the conflict with the Hells Angels, he had been hired by Demers several times, and other club leaders Fred Faucher and Giovanni Cazzetta had also hired him several times between the years of 1994 and 2002.
 Gallant had attempted to flee to Geneva, Switzerland but was eventually arrested on credit card fraud and mistaken identity, testifying and giving more than fifty hours of statements.
 This enabled the authorities to apprehend Demers and ten other sponsors or accomplices of his 28 murders in 2009.
 It was revealed that Demers had left his life of crime behind and for several years he had held a job at a sprinkler company, he had also made attempts to reconcile with his family, forming a bond with his son that he did not have during his criminal days.
-Information revealed by Gérald Gallant led the courts to declare that Marcel Demers was "accused of commiting or sanctioning 12 murders and 5 attempted murders perpetrated between 1996 and 2000".
-In January 2013, Demers avoided going to trial over the Gallant murders; he pleaded guilty to the lesser charge of conspiracy to commit murder and he was given 11 years in prison, with is total sentence stemming from the Quebec Biker War resulting in being 20 years, seven and a half years of provisional time were subtracted.
+Information revealed by Gérald Gallant led the courts to declare that Marcel Demers was "accused of committing or sanctioning 12 murders and 5 attempted murders perpetrated between 1996 and 2000".
+In January 2013, Demers avoided going to trial over the Gallant murders; he pleaded guilty to the lesser charge of conspiracy to commit murder and he was given 11 years in prison, with his total sentence stemming from the Quebec Biker War resulting in being 20 years, seven and a half years of provisional time were subtracted.

 "Today, I realize the harm I have done to the families of the victims, including the Bergeron family, as well as to my own family and to the entire population."